zicna/TheCompleteJavaDevCourse/Section13-Lambdas/lambdas.md

 Functional Interface in Java is an interface that only contains one abstract method.
 In addition to this one abstract method, the functional interface can contain default and static method which do have implementation along with abstract one that does NOT have implementation.

+We can add annotation `@FunctionalInterface` above (not obligatory but it is considered best practice).
+And the compiler will enforce that we have exactly one abstract method.

+If we want to implement lambdas with interfaces with more than one abstract method we would need to use the `Anonymus class`.

 Instead of:

 1. passing an object as an argument to a function